 The most overlooked aspect of gen AI architecture is data flow design.
 Your architecture must include:

-According to research data, organizations that architect their data pipelines with the same rigor as their model selection see up to 40% improvements in throughput and latency reduction—directly impacting business metrics around user engagement and completion rates.
+Organizations that architect their data pipelines with the same rigor as their model selection see up to 40% improvements in throughput and latency reduction, directly impacting business metrics around user engagement and completion rates.

 The technical implementation of data pipelines becomes particularly critical when working with multi-modal systems.
 For instance, ElevenLabs TTS Multilingual v2 requires carefully architected data flows to maintain timing alignment and quality preservation when generating speech from text.